Joseph E. Murray: Awards and recognitions

 In 1990, he was honored with the Nobel Prize in Physiology or Medicine for his pioneering work in organ transplantation, together with hematologist E. Donnall Thomas.

 Murray was elected as a member of the National Academy of Sciences and as a regent of the American College of Surgeons.
 He received the American Surgical Association's Medal for Distinguished Service to Surgery, the American Academy of Arts and Sciences' Francis Amory Prize, the American Association of Plastic Surgeons' Honorary Award and Clinician of the Year Award, and the National Kidney Foundation's Gift of Life Award.

 He was named one of the 350 most outstanding citizens representing the medical profession for the City of Boston's 350th anniversary.
 In 1991, Murray received the Golden Plate Award of the American Academy of Achievement.
 In 1996, he was appointed Academician of the Pontifical Academy of Sciences in the Vatican.
 Murray was selected to receive the Laetare Medal by the University of Notre Dame in recognition of outstanding service to the Catholic Church and society in March 2005.

 Personal life and death

 Joseph Murray married his college sweetheart, Virginia (Bobby) née Link, in June 1945, the two having first met at the Boston Symphony Orchestra.
-They would go on to have 6 children: 3 boys and 3 girls, and 18 grandchildren and 9 great-grandchildren in a marriage that lasted for 67 years.
-Murray suffered a stroke at his suburban Boston home on Thanksgiving and died at age 93 on November 26, 2012, at Brigham and Women's Hospital, the very hospital where he performed the first organ transplant operation.
+They would go on to have 6 children.
+Murray suffered a stroke at his suburban Boston home on Thanksgiving and died at age 93 on November 26, 2012, at Brigham and Women's Hospital, the same hospital where he performed the first organ transplant operation.